sagemath/trac_to_gh/Issue 9818.md

 # Issue 9818: Add a default gcd and lcm methods for fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9819

 Original creator: lftabera